cloudamqp/terraform-provider-cloudamqp/docs/resources/security_firewall.md

 This resource allows you to configure and manage firewall rules for the CloudAMQP instance.

-~> **WARNING:** All firewall rules applied with this resource will overwrite current firewall configuration.
+~> **WARNING:** Firewall rules applied with this resource will replace any existing firewall rules.
 Make sure all wanted rules are present to not lose them.

 Only available for dedicated subscription plans.